-The BCPS Housing Incentive Program is designed to attract teachers to live in neighborhoods within the district, by providing down payment assistance and matching funds for needed improvements.
-The program also provides an incentive to teachers already living in the district who want to make improvement to their existing home.
+The BCPS Housing Incentive Program is designed to attract teachers to live in neighborhoods within the district, by providing down payment assistance, matching funds for needed improvements, funds for curb appeal improvement, or rental assistance.
+The program also provides an incentive to teachers already living in the district who want to make improvement to their existing home, including curb appeal improvements.
 Teachers and administrators are just as vital to the community as they are to our schools and students, and we want to ensure they can lay roots here in Battle Creek.

 How it works

 Home Purchase Assistance - new Homeowners (within the program area) - Eligible applicants, who are new home buyers within the BCPS target area, can receive financial assistance of up to 20 percent of the home's value -- or a maximum of $10,000 -- toward the down payment and closing costs, or for mortgage buy-down to reduce monthly mortgage expenses.

 Homeowner Renovation Assistance - new and existing homeowners (within the program area) - Eligible applicants can receive up to $10,000 in matching funds for home improvement projects.
 Eligible projects include addressing health and safety issues, repair or replacement of housing elements with a useful life of less than five years, and updating or addressing the lack of an amenity common to the local housing market.

 Curb Appeal Improvement - New and existing homeowners can receive up to $1,000 in curb appeal improvement funds.